lineup30min/cse15l-lab-reports/lab-report-1-week-2.md

     ![comd6.png](comd6.png)
 4. `mkdir`: make directory

-    It will create a new directory, like `mkdir new directoryname`.
+    It will create a new directory.
+Try command like `mkdir new directoryname`.

     ![comd7.png](comd7.png)

     ![comd8.png](comd8.png)
 5. `cp` copy

-    It will copy files to the directory, like `cd filename directoryname`.
+    It will copy files to the directory.
+Try command like `cd filename directoryname`.

     ![comd9.png](comd9.png)